 OpenDiscovery relies on the mutual reference between the public record of a legal entity in its authoritative business register and a URL providing self-asserted or third party validated information about the entity and its services.

-So far the national business registers of Denmark, Norway, Finland, Greece, and New Zealand have enabled legal entities to reference a URL in their public records.
+So far the national business registers of Denmark, Norway, Finland, Belgium, The Netherlands, Bulgaria, Greece, and New Zealand have enabled legal entities to reference a URL in their public records.

 The default OpenDiscovery method for an entity to refer back to its official records and to voluntarily provide further reference to its services is using .well-known [RFC5785] with the requested IANA URI suffix "opendiscovery" to locate the files: